 The CD player on the Hyundai Tucson might be the best location to mount a device.
 It’s in the perfect location to see the device.
 Right at eye level and near the top of the dash.
 It’s almost like the Hyundai engineers figured the CD player wouldn’t be used to play an actual CD so they put it somewhere useful for mounting other stuff.

 A CD player mount is great for states where mounting on a windshield is against the law.

 The CD player slot might be the only place to mount a tablet.
 The Satechi Universal Tablet CD Slot Mount fits most small and midsize tablets.
 These mounts include a cradle that accommodates tablets up to 7.68 inch wide.
 My Apple iPad Mini 4 is 5.3 inches wide, so this mount will fit just fine.
 It even fits with a protective case (I use a Spigen case).
 Don’t mount anything larger than an Apple iPad Mini in landscape mode as the larger tablets could block your view and might be too heavy for the CD slot.

 Phones and GPS devices should be happy in the CD player slot too.
 The Mpow CD Slot Mount for SmartPhones uses a knob on the bottom to secure the mount within the CD player.
-That’s the one in the photo that accompanies this article.
-I prefer this mount to others in this category as it will permit a more custom and secure fitting.
+We prefer this mount to others in this category as it will permit a more custom and secure fitting.
 You don’t want the mount to rattle around inside the player.
 The cradle opens to 3.4 inches which is wide enough for most phones and many GPS devices.
 The mount has a 17mm ball so you can remove the cradle and just use it for a Garmin GPS.